zaynaldin/BreachPoint/README.md

 This robust environment is now ready to host your web application securely under a custom domain name!

-***
+# 🛡️ BreachPoint

+BreachPoint is an automated security reconnaissance tool designed to identify potential vulnerabilities in domains and IP addresses.
+By streamlining the process from discovery to CVE identification, BreachPoint provides actionable insights into your perimeter security.

-How BreachPoint Works
+## 🚀 How It Works

-BreachPoint takes a domain or IP and runs it through a three-stage pipeline: ingestion, port reconnaissance, and CVE cross-referencing.
+BreachPoint processes targets through a robust three-stage pipeline:

-Ingestion validates the target you enter before the scan starts — confirms it's a reachable domain/IP so the pipeline isn't scanning garbage input.

-Port reconnaissance scans the target across common ports (80, 443, 22, 21, etc.) to find what's open.
-Open ports usually return a service banner (e.g. "Apache/2.4.41", "OpenSSH 8.2") identifying what's running.

-CVE cross-referencing takes those banners and checks them against the NVD.
-If a service version matches a known CVE, it's flagged with its severity rating — turning "port 22 is open" into "port 22 is running an SSH version with a known RCE."

-The dashboard shows the output of all three stages: a perimeter score out of 100, a table of open ports with risk levels, and a live feed of matched CVEs.

-Hosted on an Azure VM behind HTTPS/Let's Encrypt, so it's reachable securely without running anything locally.
+1. **Ingestion**: Validates the target domain or IP to ensure it is reachable, preventing wasted resources on invalid inputs.
+2. **Port Reconnaissance**: Scans for common ports (e.g., 80, 443, 22, 21) to identify active services and capture service banners (e.g., `Apache/2.4.41`, `OpenSSH 8.2`).
+3. **CVE Cross-Referencing**: Matches identified service versions against the **National Vulnerability Database (NVD)**.
+It flags known vulnerabilities, turning raw port data into prioritized security intelligence.

+## 📊 Dashboard Overview

+The BreachPoint dashboard provides a comprehensive view of your target's security posture:

+* **Perimeter Score**: A quick-reference score out of 100.
+* **Port Inventory**: A detailed table of open ports categorized by risk level.
+* **Live CVE Feed**: Real-time alerts for matched vulnerabilities.

+## ☁️ Deployment

+BreachPoint is hosted on an **Azure VM** and secured via **HTTPS (Let's Encrypt)**, allowing for secure, remote scanning without the need for local installation.

 ---
 ## 👥 Authors & License

 * **Zaynaldin Ahmed Abdelfattah Attia** (Student ID: `35997081`) - *Cybersecurity Student*